Nat-As/togglbot/README.md

 Developed to do my homework for me.

 ## Installation
++ After cloning into the repository file:
 1. pip install requests
+2. chmod -R a+rwx togglbot
-2. edit the shell script (Lines 6 and 7) with your toggl email and password
+3. edit the shell script (Lines 6 and 7) with your toggl email and password
+4. you might need to change your workspace ID (Line 8)
-3. run the shell script
+5. run the shell script